 You could do a lot worse when making cookies.
 Rolled oats, pumpkin, ginger, and cinnamon not only taste good and are full of filling fiber, they’re nutrient-rich.
 Leave off the powdered-sugar glaze if you’re cutting down on sugar.
 Get our Spiced Pumpkin-Oatmeal Cookies recipe.

 This slaw not only has the superfood broccoli, it has purple and green cabbage, Greek yogurt, cranberries, and walnuts.
 The result is creamy, crunchy, tangy, and nutty.
 Get our Broccoli Slaw recipe.

 Antioxidant-rich dark chocolate is even better made into a bark with other tasty—and beautiful—superfoods like almonds, goji berries, matcha, and bee pollen.
 Get the Dark Chocolate Superfood Bark recipe.

-Note: This post was originally published on January 28, 2017 and was updated on January 7, 2019 with new text, links, and images.
+Note: This post was originally published in 2017 and has been updated with new text, links, and images.

 Header image courtesy of carlosgaw / E+ / Getty Images